nbwikle/nbwikle.github.io/pages/talks.md

 "Causal inference for environmental health data: Estimating causal effects in the presence of spatial interference," University of Connecticut Statistics Department, Storrs, CT.
 January 2023. *Invited.*

-"Asthma and air pollution: Estimating direct and indirect effects of power plant interventions on asthma-related ED visits with a probabilistic exposure model," International Conference on Health Policy Statistics (CHPS), Scottsdale, AZ.
+"Asthma and air pollution: Estimating direct and indirect effects of power plant interventions on asthma-related ED visits with a probabilistic exposure model," International Conference on Health Policy Statistics (ICHPS), Scottsdale, AZ.
 January 2023.

 "Causal inference for environmental health data: Estimating causal effects in the presence of spatial interference," University of Iowa Statistics Department, Iowa City, IA.
 December 2022. *Invited.*